- Normal precautions

 Entry requirements (visa/passport)

-If you are unsure of what the entry requirements for Yemen are, including visa and other immigration information, ask your travel agent or contact the nearest Embassy or Consulate of Yemen.
+For entry requirements for Yemen, including visa and other immigration information, Irish citizens are advised to contact their travel agent or the nearest Embassy or Consulate of Yemen.